 - o1 Approach: In approaching a new space or decision point, travelers seek reassurance and clues to assist with wayfinding.
 The spatial organization in these approach routes should be very clear, to minimize traveler confusion and uncertainty.
 The space itself should naturally lead travelers toward their destination.
-Finishes, artwork, and lighting should enrich the experience without creating significant distractions to travelers. - 02 Decision: At points where paths diverge or options are presented to travelers, spaces should be generously scaled to allow travelers to slow and make decisions.
+Finishes, artwork, and lighting should enrich the experience without creating significant distractions to travelers. - o2 Decision: At points where paths diverge or options are presented to travelers, spaces should be generously scaled to allow travelers to slow and make decisions.
 Primary paths should be emphasized spatially, while secondary paths should be clearly defined and legible, without confusing the natural hierarchy with more important routes.
-Materials, lighting, and clear signage all enhance the decision-making process.
+Materials, lighting, and clear signage all enhance the decision-making process. - o3 Arrival: The creation of gateways, focal points, or other transitional elements can help travelers recognize and celebrate their arrival in a new space or intermediate destination.
+These transition points are ideal locations for dramatic artwork or specially designed architectural elements.
+Material transitions offer more subtle ways to enhance the arrival sequence.